marier-nico/event-processor/docs/content/dependency_injection_guide.rst

 At its core, this library expects factory functions to exist for those clients (either made by you or not).
 These factories are used to create client instances, which will be forwarded to processors or pre-processors.
-You should use the :py:func:`processor_decorator.dependency_factory` decorator to register factory functions.
+You should use the :py:meth:`EventProcessor.dependency_factory` decorator to register factory functions.

 Registering Dependency Factories
 --------------------------------

 Only factories that have been previously registered can be used in the processor decorator.
-Those factories should be registered with the :py:func:`processor_decorator.dependency_factory` decorator.
+Those factories should be registered with the :py:meth:`EventProcessor.dependency_factory` decorator.
 Factories are just functions that take a single string argument (the client or SDK name) and return an instance of the client or SDK.

 Combining Dependencies and Pre-Processors